 A Discussion about Sources

 There are many sources of information, all with their own benefits and disadvantages.
 They need to be regarded as complementary.
-There is the need to be realistic about how much information can be obtained in a reasonable time or no information would be collated to help future researchers.
 Exhaustive histories are not appropriate for a survey such as this.
 The main aim is to list the respective establishments, then provide articles short and interesting enough for people to read while maybe suggesting further lines of enquiry.
+There is the need to be realistic about how much information can be studied in a reasonable time, else no information would be collated to help future researchers

 I am in awe of those who found information before the days of easy travel to libraries and archives and access to the internet and other information technology.

 Finding information requires specific search terms.
 Not all almshouses were known as such; Mr Gosling’s Homes and Glad’s Cottage are examples.
-Poor House may refer to the workhouse, or to an almshouse.
+Poor House may refer to the workhouse, or to an almshouse and the context may be the clue as to which is referred to.

 The history of individual almshouses can be complex.
 Amalgamations, rebuilding, and relocating can lead to official or unofficial name changes which can lead to confusion.
 Howkins, Pooley and parish all refer to the same establishment in South Mimms.
 This also applies to place names – Chipping Barnet, Hadley Green or Monken Hadley can all be cited for the Wilbraham almshouses.
 Boundary changes mean that information about an almshouse in an area which was part of Hertfordshire for only a while will be found in a work about another county.
 The Watchmakers almshouse was in Hertfordshire but now in Greater London.
 This may affect where information is located.